bryguy481/ccc-raspberry-pi-robots/README.md

 # ccc-raspberry-pi-robots
-Code and less plans for the Copper County Coders Raspberry Pi robot project.
+Code and lesson plans for the Copper County Coders Raspberry Pi robot project.